brendda-thamyres/processamento_de_sinal/featuresAnalisys_description.md

 ---------

 #### Referências:
-Rebecca Mieloszyk et al., “A Comparison of Wearable Tonometry, Photoplethysmography, and Electrocardiography for Cuffless Measurement of Blood Pressure in an Ambulatory Setting,” IEEE Transactions on Biomedical Engineering
+Rebecca Mieloszyk et al., “A Comparison of Wearable Tonometry, Photoplethysmography, and Electrocardiography for Cuffless Measurement of Blood Pressure in an Ambulatory Setting,” IEEE Transactions on Biomedical Engineering,

+repositótio do AURORA: